The Biggest Mistakes Parents Make When Setting Up a Trust Fund

 Choose the right trustees

-Appointing the right individual to facilitate the transfer and managing of your trust is essential to the protection offered by a trust.
+Appointing the right individual to facilitate the transfer and management of your trust is essential to the protection offered by a trust.
 A trustee should be a professional or individual who you trust to have strong management and organisational skills, and who will act in you and your family's best interests.

 A good trustee will follow your directions and understand how to manage the trust.
 Choosing a bad trustee may result in the process taking longer to organise or being more costly.
+In the case of a discretionary trust, the wrong trustee could have a significant impact, as they are empowered to make choices about when and how to transfer assets.

 Review the trust regularly